embergershared/template-net6console/README.md

 - [Dependency Injection](https://learn.microsoft.com/en-us/dotnet/core/extensions/dependency-injection) (for adaptive coding and unit test capabilities),
 - [Asynchronous programming](https://learn.microsoft.com/en-us/dotnet/csharp/asynchronous-programming/) (recommended to use with WebAPI REST calls and Cloud (Azure) resources).

-So I created this template that adds all these built-in.
+So I created this template that adds all of these built-in.

 It allows me to get started fast for all my coding Proof of Concepts.